benubah/optimal-control-and-signals/README.md

 # optimal-control-and-signals
-Optimal Control and Signal using CVXR
+Optimal Control and Signal Examples using CVXR